Vedalau99/Orpheus/README.md

 Includes full IaC, GitOps, CI/CD, and monitoring

-Easy to present in demos or explain in interviews
+Easy to present in demos